andrew/ultimate-awesome/README.md

 - [awesome-marionette](https://github.com/sadcitizen/awesome-marionette) - A list of resources for marionette.js.
 - [awesome-splunk](https://github.com/sduff/awesome-splunk) -   A collection of awesome resources for Splunk.
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
-- [awesome-private-ai](https://github.com/tdi/awesome-private-ai) - Curated list of tools, frameworks, and resources for running, building, and deploying AI privately — on-prem, air-gapped, or self-hosted.
 - [awesome-bpm](https://github.com/ungerts/awesome-bpm) - A curated list of awesome Business Process Management (BPM) tools, engines, frameworks, resources and other awesomeness.
-- [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .
 - [awesome-graph-representation-learning](https://github.com/zlpure/awesome-graph-representation-learning) - A curated list for awesome graph representation learning resources.
 - [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
 - [awesome-llm-os](https://github.com/bilalonur/awesome-llm-os) - A curated list of awesome resources, tools, research papers, and projects related to the concept of Large Language Model Operating Systems (LLM-OS).